Kiioskii/hotel/README.md

 This is a full-featured hotel booking web application developed with Next.js, offering a seamless experience for both users and administrators.
 The platform allows users to easily browse, book, and manage hotel reservations, with secure payments and personalized user profiles.

-🔑 Core Features:
+🔑 Core Features:<br />
--> Authentication System: Users can register and log in using traditional email/password or via their GitHub account thanks to third-party OAuth integration.
+-> Authentication System: Users can register and log in using traditional email/password or via their GitHub account thanks to third-party OAuth integration.<br />
--> Room Booking: Search and reserve available hotel rooms with a streamlined booking process.
+-> Room Booking: Search and reserve available hotel rooms with a streamlined booking process.<br />
--> Stripe Payments: Integrated Stripe for secure and reliable online payments.
+-> Stripe Payments: Integrated Stripe for secure and reliable online payments.<br />
--> Comment System: Users can leave and read reviews to help others make informed booking decisions.
+-> Comment System: Users can leave and read reviews to help others make informed booking decisions.<br />
--> User Profile & Booking History: Each user has a profile page displaying statistics and a history of previous bookings.
+-> User Profile & Booking History: Each user has a profile page displaying statistics and a history of previous bookings.<br />

-🛠 Technologies Used:
+🛠 Technologies Used:<br />
--> Next.js for server-side rendering and optimized performance -> TypeScript/JavaScript for scalable and maintainable code -> Axios for handling API requests
+-> Next.js for server-side rendering and optimized performance<br />
+-> TypeScript/JavaScript for scalable and maintainable code<br />
+-> Axios for handling API requests<br />
--> Stripe for payment processing
+-> Stripe for payment processing<br />
--> Sanity CMS for managing dynamic content
+-> Sanity CMS for managing dynamic content<br />

 This project combines modern technologies to deliver a responsive and user-friendly hotel booking experience, emphasizing performance, security, and usability.